quicwg/base-drafts/draft-ietf-quic-transport.md

 When an endpoint accepts multiple QUIC versions, it can potentially interpret transport parameters as they are defined by any of the QUIC versions it supports.
-Since the QUIC protocol relies on transport parameters for authenticating the version, the position and the format of the version fields in transport parameters MUST be consistent across all QUIC versions supported by the client.
-If a version of QUIC needs to define a new format for transport parameters, it MUST define and use a new TLS extension for transport parameters rather than redefining the layout of the existing extension.
+The version field in the QUIC packet header are only authenticated using the transport parameters.
+The position and the format of the version fields in transport parameters MUST either be identical across different QUIC versions, or be unambiguously different in a way that ensures that there is no possibility for confusion about their interpretation.
+One way that a new format could be introduced is to define a TLS extension with a different codepoint.

 ## Stateless Retries {#stateless-retry}